TLCFEM/suanPan-manual/docs/Basic/Obtain.md

 set OMP_NUM_THREADS=6
 ```

-On Linux, the dynamic loading path need to be set so that dynamic libraries such as `libtbb.so` can be successfully
+On Linux, the dynamic loading path needs to be set so that dynamic libraries such as `libtbb.so` can be successfully
 found.
-If the application is installed via snap/apt/dnf, it is automatically done.
+If the application is installed via `snap`/`apt`/`dnf`, it is automatically done.

 ```bash
 # current path contains suanPan